expo/fyi/advice-dont-ask-about-solutions.md

 solutions themselves however could cause more problems, which in turn have multiple solutions, which in turn may cause more problems...

-What may have happened here is that you asked a question that mostly consists of what you tried or what you're trying to do, rather than giving context on **why it is you think you have to do this in the first place**.
+You may have asked a question that mostly consists of what you tried or what you're trying to do, rather than giving context on **why it is you think you have to do this in the first place**.
 For example,